Purchased May 2016 and replaced August 2017, reviewed November 2017, updated December 2017

 Patagonia R3 Fleece Hoody: The Bottom Line

-For many years, particularly in the 90’s and early 2000’s, Patagonia dominated the high-end performance fleece market.
+For many years in the 90s and early 2000s, Patagonia dominated the high-end performance fleece market.
 I admire Patagonia’s apparently genuine commitment to corporate responsibility and their return/repair policies are among the best in the business.
 Patagonia makes some excellent products–I’m a lifelong fan of their Capilene base layers, for example.
-However, a product as obviously (and obnoxiously) flawed as the R3 hoody never should have made it off the factory shipping dock.
+However, a product as obviously (and obnoxiously) flawed as the R3 hoody never should have made it through the most basic quality control.
 Even good companies make mistakes, but the fact that Patagonia continued shipping self-destructing R3’s suggests a carelessness that is not consistent with the company’s reputation.
 Patagonia has put a lot of focus on the lifestyle/casual market: the “technical” fleece category on their website currently includes only twelve products, while there are twenty-one in the “casual” category.
 Perhaps they’ve simply ceded some of the the high-end market to rivals.
 In any case, it is very unfortunate that the best thing about the R3 is Patagonia’s gold-standard return policy.